grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

 Computers have memories and like any type of memory, there can be some defects.
 This article will focus on some of these defects in Ruby environments and tries to give some handlebars for people experiencing any of these defects.
 I would like to start out with saying that before all this, I wasn't as knowledgeable about memory and especially how it worked in a Ruby environment.
+I would also like to say that this article will try to refrain from too much technical jargon, because while trying to plow my way to a solution I found the more tech-heavy memory articles unhelpful to say the least.

 Before starting to describe my long tale of debugging and hair pulling I'd like to take a moment to describe the title of the article.
 There are three distinct shapes you should be frightened of and I'll list them from least worrying to most worrying: